ethereum/kzg-ceremony-specs/contributorQualification.md

 # Coordinator Handover

 Handover of the coordinator role will require continued access to the list of all accounts used thus far in the ceremony.
-During hadnover, the retiring coordinator must export a list of all identifiers, and the new coordinator must import the list.
+During handover, the retiring coordinator must export a list of all identifiers, and the new coordinator must import the list.